gonferreyra/REST-API-santex/README.md

 ## Process

-To create this API the first step was to create the server wich i used a class and call it on the app.js file.
+To make this API the first step was to create the server, for which I used Classes and called it from the main app.js to run it

-Every entity has his model, controller and service file.
-All the business logic is always on the service file of each entity.
-On a side note, the delete of individual library and book was made through a boolean property, to prevent the column to be errase permanently from the database.
+Each entity has its model, controller and service file.
+All business logic is handled in the service of each entity.
+To delete an individual library or book, it is done through a boolean property, to prevent the column from being permanently deleted from the database.

-The keys and password are stored on enviroment variable file and they are not uploaded in the server.
+Through environment variables the port, name, username and password of the database and the key to encrypt the token are managed, and they were not uploaded to the folder.

-The Auth was made with JSONWebToken, using Passport.js as a middleware to authenticate the JWT, having the token a session duration of 24hs.
+The Auth was done with JSONWebToken using Passport.js as a middleware to authenticate the JWT.